adam-herrala-bricker/aika/API_GUIDE.md

 ### DELETE `/api/users`

 Deletes user identified in token.
 (This means that users can only authorize requests to delete themselves).
+User's password is also required.

 #### Headers:
 - `Authorization: Bearer <token>`

 #### Body:
+- `password`
+  - type: string
-- None
+  - required: true

 #### Returns:
 - `Status 204` (no body)